f26401004/HackMD-Intern-SyncNote/FIXME.md

-1. Use class to refactor the background/content communication channel
+1. Use Codemirror to transfer the text from gist to markdown-it
-2. Extract all line string of the gist editor
+2. Use just textarea value to transfer the text from markdown-it to gist